A Hidden Sauna Completes This Scandinavian Bathroom

 3 min read

-With clean lines, functional storage, and a tucked away indoor sauna, this custom bathroom in Whitefish, Mont., sets a new standard for Scandinavian design.
+With clean lines, functional storage, and a tucked-away indoor sauna, this custom bathroom in Whitefish, Mont., sets a new standard for Scandinavian design.
 The bathroom is part of Freja House, a 3,074-square-foot custom home built by Whitefish, Mont.-based Stumptown Construction and designed by Love Schack Architecture, an architecture firm based in Bozeman, Mont.

 “[The homeowners] had major performance goals.
-They came to us because they wanted a high performance home, which is what we do,” says Andrea Michael, architect at Love Schack Architecture.
+They came to us because they wanted a high-performance home, which is what we do,” says Andrea Michael, architect at Love Schack Architecture.
 “They were super involved during design with lots of great ideas and feedback.
 We wanted a really minimal footprint, so that led to a very simple form, some pushes and pulls, but generally simple.”

 An Elevated Bathroom With Scandinavian Influences

 The bathroom’s design is elevated by a hidden sauna that can be accessed through the shower.
-While serving as a major amenity in the space now, Michael says the sauna was a happy accident that now adds to both the design and efficiency of the home.
+While serving as a major amenity in the space now, Michael says the sauna was a happy accident that adds to both the design and efficiency of the home.

-“[The homeowners] didn't even ask for a sauna.
-We were working on the second floor plan, and we made a move in the primary room, and when we did that, it opened up this interior space that didn't have a use, so I just thought, ‘This needs to be a sauna.’” she says. “… I've always loved the idea of a sauna off of a shower so that you have that access directly outside of the sauna, so you can take a shower to cool off.”
+“The homeowners didn't even ask for a sauna.
+We were working on the second-floor plan, and we made a move in the primary room, and when we did that, it opened up this interior space that didn't have a use, so I just thought, ‘This needs to be a sauna,’” she says.
+"I've always loved the idea of a sauna off of a shower so you have that access directly outside of the sauna, so you can take a shower to cool off.”

-An Efficient Approach to Home Building
+Taking an Efficient Approach to Home Building

 The sauna, crafted from cedar, seamlessly flows into the shower, making sure no space in the bathroom goes unused.
 Though discreetly tucked away, it is well-ventilated, with its system integrated into an adjacent mechanical closet.
-A heat pump water heater repurposes excess sauna heat to warm the home’s domestic water supply, while also cooling the mechanical closet.
+A heat pump water heater repurposes excess sauna heat to warm the home’s domestic water supply, while also cooling the mechanicals closet.

 Efficient home building practices can be seen throughout the home.
 With prefabricated panels providing superior insulation and airtightness, the home maintains an average monthly energy cost of just $100—covering heating, the electric sauna, EV charging, and energy use for the attached accessory dwelling unit.